 - Schedule ID

-- Account ID that created the schedule transaction
+- Account ID that created the scheduled transaction

-- Account ID that paid for the creation of the schedule transaction
+- Account ID that paid for the creation of the scheduled transaction

 - Transaction body of the inner transaction